antaldaniel/old_music_dataobservatory_eu/content/publication/welsh_muisc_industries_2020/index.md

 Although the report considers the Welsh music industries more broadly, its primary focus is on live music, as it is this which has been the recent concern of the [Culture, Welsh Language and Communications Committee](https://senedd.wales/en/bus-home/committees/Pages/Committee-Profile.aspx?cid=445).
 It is also this subsector that has been widely reported as being impacted the most by the pandemic.
 The report concludes by documenting a series of recommendations for the Culture, Welsh Language and Communications Committee to consider presenting to Welsh Government.

-In order to give the reader a concise snapshot of details contained in the report, this Executive Summery outlines the context of the Welsh industries pre and post Covid-19, prior to contextualising its recommendations, which are sub divided into the following six categories: Reopening and Recovery Strategies; Research; Strategic Opportunities and Promotion; Policy; Education; Funding.
+In order to give the reader a concise snapshot of details contained in the report the Executive Summery outlines the context of the Welsh industries pre and post Covid-19, prior to contextualising its recommendations, which are sub divided into the following six categories: Reopening and Recovery Strategies; Research; Strategic Opportunities and Promotion; Policy; Education; Funding.